abigaylerose03/Tina-the-Chatbot/README.md

 # Tina-the-Chatbot

 ## Installation
 Download the zip file and make sure you have React installed version 0.54 or above.
 Run react-native-ios or react-native-android in the console.
+App.js is the main source code file.

 ## Purpose
 In the midst of the Coronavirus epidemic, we all seek to find answers while there is so much chaos and uncertainty.
 Tina seeks to be your accurate source of info and friend in these challenging times.